lf-energy-projects-renovation-state/gxf-java-utilities/README.md

 To verify a signature, use `MessageSigner`'s `verify()` method: choose between `SignableMessageWrapper` or `ProducerRecord`.

-The `MessageSigner` class can be created with the following configuration options:
+The `MessageSigner` class can be created using `MessageSigner.newBuilder()` with the following configuration options:
 - signingEnabled
 - stripAvroHeader
 - signatureAlgorithm